json-api/json-api/format/index.md

 > Note: Relationships are updated without exposing the underlying server semantics, such as foreign keys.
 Furthermore, relationships can be updated without necessarily affecting the related resources.
-For example, if a post has many authors, it is possible to remove one of the authors from the post without deleting the person itself.
-Similarly, if a post has many tags, it is possible to add or remove tags.
+For example, if an article has many authors, it is possible to remove one of the authors from the article without deleting the person itself.
+Similarly, if an article has many tags, it is possible to add or remove tags.
 Under the hood on the server, the first of these examples might be implemented with a foreign key, while the second could be implemented with a join table, but the JSON API protocol would be